NHSDigital/electronic-prescription-service-api/tests/e2e/docs/Testing.md

 ## Testing

+Limitations in automated e2e tests:
-Limitations: fresh ids are generated when running these smoke tests so signatures will not be valid For testing with a valid prescription see **[Testing Dispensing](./TestingDispensing.md)**
+  * Fresh IDs are generated when running these smoke tests so signatures will not be valid
+  * Short form prescription ID on generated prescription IDs has a hard-coded organisation code of 'A99968'

+For testing a prescription with a valid signature see **[Testing with Dispensers](./TestingDispensing.md)**

 ### Sandbox Proxies
 ```